-SL No Status, Value & prestige enjoyed Social Class Factors affecting social class 1 Low Lower class Lower level occupation with no authority, less income, and no education or minimum education.
-For example, labour class or clerks etc. 2 Medium Middle class Graduates, or postgraduates executives' managers of companies with authority, drawing handsome salary of which certain amount can be saved and invested.
+Sl.No Status, value & prestige enjoyed Social classes Factors affecting social class Lallad oA(i) 6ge.gde Low sah t Lower class Lower level occupation with no authority, less income, and no education or minimum education.
+For example, labour class or clerks etc. 2 , soner Medium (1.1(1) Middle Class Graduates, or postgraduates executives' managers of companies with authority, drawing handsome salary of which certain amount can be saved and invested.
 For example, executives or middle level managers of companies 3 High Higher class Authoritative person, drawing handsome salary, very often professionally qualified, working in a very senior position or a person born into a rich family, with a good background of education.